-C++ Compilation Model and Linkage
+C++ Compilation and Linkage

 - Description: A note on how C++ programs are built — the compilation pipeline, translation units, the One Definition Rule, linkage, headers, the preprocessor, and static vs dynamic linking